kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2020-09-23-amazon-annual-report-financial-overview-and-analysis.md

 ## ⚖️ **Breakdown & Analysis of Amazon's Balance Sheet**

 **Amazon's balance sheet jumped massively in 2019 to $225bn.
-This represented a 38% increase, but although Amazon is still business with a fast-growing balance sheet, some of this 2019 balance sheet growth in 2019 is just accounting impact from how leases are recognized in balances sheet.**
+This represented a 38% increase, but although Amazon is still business with a fast-growing balance sheet, some of this 2019 balance sheet growth is just accounting impact from how leases are recognized in balances sheet.**

 One of Amazon's outstanding achievements is its ability to efficiently combine software and AI with real physical technology like warehouses, robots, and servers.